• Free shipping on all orders

 13. Avascular Necrosis

 Avascular means “lack of blood vessels” and necrosis means “death of tissue.”
-Therefore, the literal meaning of this disease is right there in the name: death of tissue due to a lack of blood supply to the area.
+Therefore, the literal meaning of this disease is right there in the name: of death of tissue due to a lack of blood supply to the area.
 This condition is typically seen in younger bearded dragons that have low humidity levels in their habitat.
 The most affected areas of the body are usually the toes and the end of the tail.
 It can be a result of abnormal shedding, leading to constriction of the body part by the retained shed and a lack of blood supply to that area.
 Other times, the cause may not be determined.
 Treatment usually involves removing the dead tissue or retained skin, sometimes resorting to amputation of the tail or affected toe.

 dunner bearded dragon on branch